cloudflare/cloudflare-docs/products/rules/src/content/transform/url-rewrite/examples.md

 </Example>

-Additionally, set the path rewrite action of the same rule to _Preserve_ so that the URL path doesn’t change.
+Additionally, set the path rewrite action of the same rule to _Preserve_ so that the URL path does not change.

 ![Rule configuration for query rewrite in the blog example](../../static/transform/use-case-blog.png)